©

 cave

-and many buildings have been restored.
+temples.
+It is now a world heritage site and many buildings have been restored.

 The